 Media Education University of Tsukuba

 This lecture will comprehensively learn the following topics and provide models and practice related to these topics; school and public libraries in a lifelong-learning society, what learning environments from analog to digital including networks should be, and media usage, application and education in these environments.
 Specifically, this course will enable students' understanding of the concept of ""media literacy,"" which requires the ability to collect, judge, create and communicate information effectively.
 It also focuses on the importance of media-based education and maintenance of learning environments, and the current state and future issues and includes discussions regarding further development.

-Semantic research ability, Media expertise
+Qualitative research competence, Media expertise

 Online Course Requirement

 - Students are asked to view the course materials uploaded to manaba or Microsoft Stream in every asynchronous online class. - Short tests or reports are assigned in every class.
 The deadlines are at least three days after every class.
 The submissions are counted as attendance. - Final reports are assigned in the end of the term.
 The deadline is provided after all the classes end.

 Site for Inquiry